Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 * As a user, I want to give my feedback at the end of the game.
 * As a user, I want to reach out to the game creator.

+### Tarket Audience
+The game is for anyone in the festive spirit.

 ### Color Scheme Used